-These equations replace the risk set indicators in (6) and (7) with a smooth function of the running variable $f(t; \delta)$ with parameter $\delta$ , satisfying $f(0; \delta) = 0$ .
-In practice this function is typically a polynomial, so that $f(t; \delta) = \sum{k=1}^{K} \delta_k t^k$ .
-The parameters determining the polynomial coefficients are allowed to differ on each side of the threshold and in the first and second stage equations.
+These equations replace the risk set indicators in (6) and (7) with a smooth function of the running variable $f(t; \delta)$ with parameter δ , satisfying $f(0; \delta) = 0$.
+In practice, this function is typically a polynomial so that $f(t; \delta) = \sum{k=1}^{K} \delta_k t^k$.
+The parameters determining the polynomial coefficients are allowed to differ on each side of the threshold and in the first- and second-stage equations.

 Parametric RD strategies use all or most of the sample of interest to compute 2SLS estimates of this model, usually with flexible running variable controls.
 Nonparametric RD downweights or removes observations farther from the cutoff and uses a less flexible running variable control (typically linear).
+The latter requires a choice of bandwidth to determine the sample size and weights to use nRD-2SLS strategies, where cutoff clearance is used as an instrument for treatment exposure or intensity, are sometimes said to be fuzzy RD designs.
+In fuzzy RD, treatment depends on cutoff clearance plus other unobserved factors.
+This contrasts with sharp RD designs, where treatment is determined by cutoff clearance alone.

-The latter requires a choice of bandwidth to determine the sample size and weights to use in nonparametric estimation.
-The problem of how best to choose the bandwidth has stimulated substantial and ongoing theoretical work (see, e.g., Imbens and Kalyanaraman (2011) and Calonico et al. (2014)).
+in nonparametric estimation.
+The problem of how best to choose the bandwidth has stimulated substantial and ongoing theoretical work (see, e.g., Imbens and Kalyanaraman, 2011 and Calonico et al., 2014).

-Figure 2, taken from Abdulkadiroğlu et al. (2014), plots RD first-stage and reduced form relations for New York City (NYC)'s highly selective exam schools.
+Fig. 2, taken from Abdulkadiroğlu et al. (2014), plots RD first-stage and reducedform relations for New York City's (NYC) highly selective exam schools.
 Panel A shows NYC exam school enrollment rates for applicants to three exam schools, Brooklyn Tech, Bronx Science, and Stuyvesant, as a function of the distance of a student's admission score to each school's admission cutoff.
 The figure reveals large jumps in enrollment across the cutoff, indicating a strong first stage for exam school attendance.
-Panel B shows corresponding reduced form impacts on Regents math standardized test scores.
+Panel B shows corresponding reduced-form impacts on Regents math standardized test scores.
 Regents scores are smooth through exam school admission cutoffs, revealing that exam school attendance has no impact on test scores for compliers.
 These zero impacts occur in spite of enormous differences in the level of achievement between exam and traditional public schools.
 This illustrates the power of discontinuity-based experiments to distinguish causal effects from selection bias.

-3.7 External Validity
+3.7 External validity

 The results of this section demonstrate that lottery-based research designs identify average treatment effects for compliers, a well-defined and interpretable subpopulation.
 Lottery-based estimates are also relevant for evaluating certain policy reforms.
-Kline and Walters (2016) show that absent externalities and spillovers the LATE is the policy-relevant parameter for a marginal increase in the number of available seats among lottery applicants.
+Kline and Walters (2016) show that, absent externalities and spillovers, the LATE is the policy-relevant parameter for a marginal increase in the number of available seats among lottery applicants.
 It is often of interest to ask whether the external validity of the lottery LATE extends to other subpopulations or policy changes.
-At least four forms of external validity are worth considering.
+At least four forms of external validity are worth considering.^o